 Children develop the basic handwriting patterns found in letter formation.
+As children begin to write letters they are encourage to use the cursive lead-ins.

 Children are introduced to actual letter formation in conjunction with the introduction of phonic skills.